RikVoorhaar/blog/src/posts/selfhosted.md

 <ImgSmall src="/blog/selfhosted/a-shield.svg">
 </ImgSmall>

 Password managers are surprisingly tricky to get right.
-I've used LastPass and Keeper, and they're good paid services.
+I've used LastPass and Keeper, and they're good (but not free) services.
 I then switched to GNU pass, which is OK and has fantastic CLI tools, but the browser extensions suck and are hard to install and syncing is annoying (especially to my phone).

-Recently I switched to Vaultwarden, a self-hosted alternative repository compatbile with Bitwarden.
-It is as good as the paid password managers, but gives me full control over the data.
-It was really easy to set up to.
+Recently I switched to Vaultwarden, a self-hosted alternative repository compatible with Bitwarden.
+It is as good as the paid password managers but gives me full control over the data.
+It was really easy to set up too.

 <div class="clear-both"/>